AdobeDocs/app-builder/src/pages/resources/custom-asset-compute-worker/lesson5.md

   }
   ```

-As the last step, you need to apply the profile to DAM folder.
+As the last step, apply the profile to DAM folder:

 ![Apply Profile to Folder](assets/apply-profile-to-folder.png)

-Now you can upload images to the folder and observe results on the asset details page.
+Now you can upload images to the folder and observe results on the asset details page:

 ![Renditions list in Asset view](assets/worker-results.png)